russellgill/hello/index.md

 - [Artemis-Faker](https://github.com/russellgill/Artemis-Faker) A minimal redesign based on [Daniele Faraglia's](https://github.com/joke2k) Python fake data generator using a more modern Numpy random data generator.
 Artemis-Faker replaces the provider class design pattern with an interface allowing random-data generation from statistical modelling code.

-### Personal Businesses

-Curious about my freelance business backpack.technology?
-Here's a link to my site!

 ### Awesome Projects

 Let's check out some projects that are downright cool in one way or another.